Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Numerical Results

-In Fig. \ref{Fig-8}, we plot the outage probability achieved by limited-feedback RIS selection versus the average SNR $\Bar\gamma$ for the power-law model in Fig. \ref{Fig-8-1} and for the exp-law model in Fig. \ref{Fig-8-2}.
+In Fig. \ref{Fig-8}, we plot the outage probability achieved by limited-feedback RIS selection versus the average $\snr$ $\Bar\gamma$ for the power-law model (Fig. \ref{Fig-8-1}) and for the exp-law model (Fig. \ref{Fig-8-2}).
 The analytical curves in Figs. \ref{Fig-8-1} and \ref{Fig-8-2} are obtained by \eqref{power-feedback} and \eqref{exp-feedback}, respectively.
 These curves perfectly match with simulations, thus validating the accuracy of \eqref{power-feedback} and \eqref{exp-feedback}.
 We do not consider $T=1$ in Fig. \ref{Fig-8-2} since there is no RIS feeding back when $T<2d$ for the exp-law path-loss.
-For both Figs. \ref{Fig-8-1} and \ref{Fig-8-2}, we see that for $T=1,3,5, \textrm{and}, \infty$, the outage probability curves first overlap with the all-feedback cases and then keep constant as the average SNR $\Bar\gamma$ increases.
-This is because when $\Bar\gamma$ is small, the values of target SNR satisfy the condition $\rho > \frac{\Bar\gamma N(16+(N-1)\pi^2)}{\Tpow^\eta 16}$ for the power-law model and the condition $\rho > \frac{\Bar\gamma N(16+(N-1)\pi^2)}{\exp\paren{\alpha \Texp} 16}$ for the exp-law model.
-In such conditions, the outage performance is the same as the all-feedback cases and does not depend on $T$ since at least one RIS feeds its location information back to the source node.
-When $\Bar\gamma$ continuously increases, these conditions are not satisfied and the outage probability does only depend on the average number of RISs feeding back, without any dependence on the average SNR and fading behavior.
+In both figures, we see that outage probability curves first overlap with the centralized case and then keep constant as $\Bar\gamma$ increases.
+This is because when $\Bar\gamma$ is small, the values of target $\snr$ satisfy the condition $\rho > \frac{\Bar\gamma N(16+(N-1)\pi^2)}{\Tpow^\eta 16}$ for the power-law model and the condition $\rho > \frac{\Bar\gamma N(16+(N-1)\pi^2)}{\exp\paren{\alpha \Texp} 16}$ for the exp-law model.
+In such conditions, the outage performance is the same as the centralized case and does not depend on $T$ since at least one RIS feeds its location information back to the source node.
+When $\Bar\gamma$ continuously increases, these conditions are not satisfied and the outage probability does only depend on the average number of RISs feeding back, without any dependence on the average $\snr$ and fading behavior.
 This is because the achieved outage probability depends on whether or not there is at least one RIS feeding its location information back to the source.
 We also see when $T$ is larger, the outage performance is better in the flat region of outage curves.
 This is because when $T$ is larger, we have a higher probability of at least one RIS feeding back, thus achieving better outage performance.